George Forbes (New Zealand politician): Early life

-The work by John McKenzie, Minister of Lands, and the acquisition by John Ballance’s first Liberal government of the Cheviot Hills estate in 1892–93 is considered a major episode in the land settlement history of New Zealand.
+The work by John McKenzie, Minister of Lands, and the acquisition by John Ballance's first Liberal government of the Cheviot Hills Estate in 1892–93 is considered a major episode in the land settlement history of New Zealand.
 The social and economic benefits of closer rural settlement through the leasehold land model, in which Forbes as a farmer settler became a part, was a defining feature of his political convictions.

-In 1893, at the age of 24, Forbes drove his spring-cart from Christchurch to Cheviot, North Canterbury, after gaining two adjoining leasehold farming blocks in the Cheviot Hills estate land ballot.
+The public ballot for the allocation of land on the Cheviot Hills Estate was held on the morning of 15 November 1893 at the Provincial Council Chamber in Christchurch.
+Six hundred and fifty-five applications had been received for fifty-four rural lease in perpetuity sections.
+The first name drawn in the first ballot was George Forbes.
+After also gaining a second adjoining leasehold farming block, in early 1894, at the age of 24, Forbes drove his spring-cart from Christchurch to Cheviot, North Canterbury.
 He spent the first night on his new land sleeping under a dray, then lived in a tent until the first homestead was built.
-Forbes went on to establish himself as a successful farmer on this land that he named Crystal Brook, and which remained his home until his death.
+Forbes went on to establish himself as a successful farmer on this land that he named Crystal Brook and which remained his home until his death.

 Forbes quickly became active in local politics and affairs in North Canterbury and his first experience of an election as a political candidate for local government was in February 1895, where he comfortably polled ahead of two other candidates.
-He became a founding member of the Cheviot County Council, president of the Cheviot Settlers' Association, a founding member of the McKenzie Domain Board, President of the McKenzie Football Club, Treasurer of the Cheviot Athletic Club and a director of the Cheviot Co-operative Diary Company.
+He became a founding member of the Cheviot County Council, President of the Cheviot Settlers' Association, a founding member of the McKenzie Domain Board, President of the McKenzie Football Club, Treasurer of the Cheviot Athletic Club and a Director of the Cheviot Co-operative Diary Company.
 Forbes was also for several years a leading voice for the continuation of the railway from Christchurch to Cheviot.
-He was appointed by Richard Seddon as a Commission member on the 1905 Royal Commission on Crown Lands and with others on the Commission travelled extensively around the country.
-Forbes led the minority Commissioners' view (6 to 5) in the published Royal Commission report in favour of the retention of leasehold land tenure as the better way to take up widespread rural land settlement.
+He was appointed by the premier Richard Seddon as a commission member on the 1905 Royal Commission on Crown Lands and, with others on the commission, he travelled extensively around the country.
+Forbes led the minority commissioners' view (6 to 5) in the published Royal Commission report in favour of the retention of leasehold land tenure as the better way to take up widespread rural land settlement.

-Notably, Cheviot Hills has had four Prime Minister farmers associated with this North Canterbury land, Sir Frederick Weld at Stonyhurst, Rt.
+Notably, Cheviot Hills has had four prime minister farmers associated with this North Canterbury land, Sir Frederick Weld at Stonyhurst, Rt.
 Hon.
 Alfred Domett at Mendip Hills, Forbes at Crystal Brook and Sir Sidney Holland at Greta Paddock.

 In 1898, Forbes married Emma Serena Gee, daughter of Thomas Gee, another Cheviot settlor, known to Forbes from his Christchurch days.
-Forbes’ brother-in-law Thomas Gee (Jnr.) also played a prominent part in early local body politics in the region.
+Forbes' brother-in-law Thomas Gee (Jnr.) also played a prominent part in early local body politics in the region.
 George and Emma Forbes had three children.